-The ‘Hokitika Tower’ is one of tallest man-made structures on the West Coast.
-From the 40m high circular platform, the views are breathtaking.
+The ‘Hokitika Tower’ is one of the tallest human-made structures on the West Coast.
+From the 40-metre-high circular platform, the views are breathtaking.

 There is a panoramic sweep across acres of native beech forest, the Southern Alps jagged spine, and off to the west, Lake Māhinapua, with a hint of the shimmering ocean swells marching across the distant Tasman Sea.

 From this altitude even the giant podocarps, some up to 600 years old, are dwarfed by the Treetops Walkway tower.